Professor Watchlist: Concerns

 The website's organizers say that it simply provides conservative students with a guide to their professors, akin to RateMyProfessors.com, enabling them to avoid left-wing classes.

 Over one hundred University of Notre Dame faculty members signed an open letter asking to be included in the site, saying in part:

 In response to the Notre Dame letter, University of Chicago psychology professor Leslie Kay started the website "Free Academics".
 This website lists the names of professors across the United States who have signed it to ask for their names to be added to the list.
 As of December 2016, it had over 1,500 signatories.

 The list has been accused of disproportionately targeting professors of color and other minority professors.

+The website has been criticized for using surveillance-type propaganda to manipulate ideas of truth, equality, and freedom.
+Critics have compared Professor Watchlist to the actions of U.S. senator Joseph McCarthy, who tried to publicly identify American citizens as Communists and Communist sympathizers in the 1950s.
+The New York Times wrote that it was "a threat to academic freedom."

+Hans-Joerg Tiede, a staff member of the American Association of University Professors, said of a professor who was named for writing a book chapter on teaching mathematics to minority ethnic children: "She was inundated with death threats.
+She was Jewish and received anti-Semitic threats and threats of sexual assault.
+Instances like that are happening with some regularity".

+The website erroneously claimed that Hunter Biden would "assist in lecturing a course" at Tulane University in the fall semester of 2021.